sedol1339/files/papers.md

     - We propose studying the entire distribution of classifier outputs on test samples, beyond just its test error.
     - We propose a notion of "distributional generalization", which is a property of trained classifiers (eq.
 2) that is met when the train and test behavior of models are close as distributions.
 If the model fits its train set exactly (is an "interpolating classifier"), then this means that the output (argmax) distribution of the model on test samples is close to the true distribution.
 This notion is more fine-grained than classical generalization, since it considers the entire distribution of model outputs instead of just the test error.
     - The "agreement Property", informally, is that the test accuracy of a classifier is close to the probability that it agrees with an identically-trained classifier on a disjoint train set.
 If this is true, the classifier met distributional generalization.
     - In our experiments, we train a pair of classifiers on random disjoint subsets of the train set for a given distribution.
-The Agreement Property approximately holds for all pairs of identical classifiers, and continues to hold even for “weak” classifiers (e.g. when f1, f2 have high test error).
+The Agreement Property approximately holds for all pairs of identical classifiers, and continues to hold even for "weak" classifiers (e.g. when f1, f2 have high test error).
     - IMO, for example, distributional generalization means that if in binary classification, given some samples subset X, for which the real class probabilities are 30% and 70%, the model should argmax-classify samples from X as the first class in 30% cases and as the second class in 70% cases.
 This is different from the optimal Bayes classifier, that will argmax-classify all samples from X as the second class.
 But maybe I am wrong.
     - IMO, the authors seem to incorrectly define "classical generalization", what they say is acrually a "generalization gap".
 IMO it means that the model correctly models the data distribution, but the train set performance does not matter, and not only average test error matters (the authors say that "classical generalization considers just the test error").
     - IMO, if model is good at estimating p(y|x) and well-callibrated, then to met "distributional generalization" we just need to sample from p(y|x).